v-sevilla/v-sevilla/README.md

 <div align="center">

- 💻 I’m currently working on: **developing a website for a client**
+ 💻 I’m currently working on: **a food and travel app**

- 🌱 I’m currently learning: **Python & React.js**
+ 🌱 I’m currently learning: **to build a full-stack application using the MERN stack**

-🐸 Fun facts: **My handwriting on saran wrap is fabulous & frogs are my spirit animal.**
+🐸 Fun facts: **My handwriting on saran wrap is fabulous & frogs are my spirit animal**

  </div>